 Don’t be a Victim of Marketing | Sodium Lauryl Sulfate | Fragrance

-Sodium laureth sulfate [SLES] is the lathering agent in soap and shampoo—it’s what makes the bubbles.
-Every few years “natural” soap and shampoo marketers target SLES as a caustic agent to convince potential buyers to switch brands.
+Sodium lauryl sulfate [SLS] and sodium laureth sulfate [SLES] are the lathering agents in soap and shampoo—they make the bubbles.
+Every few years “natural” soap and shampoo marketers target SLS and SLES as caustic agents to convince potential buyers to switch brands.
 Their efforts are working as I have recently witnessed my friends with no science background discussing the topic.
 Because of this, I have watched the videos and read the propaganda written by unqualified authors using bits and pieces of outdated studies that have been taken out of context.
 It makes me chuckle.

-I was first introduced to SLES bashing in the late 90s when I was taking chemistry courses at UT.
-One of my professors worked in the soap industry and we had lengthy conversations about chemicals including SLES and its cousin sodium lauryl sulfate [SLS] found in soaps, shampoos, and detergents.
-Both are benign lathering agents and there are no documented general risks or adverse effects for these commonly used ingredients.
+I was first introduced to SLS and SLES bashing in the late 90s when I was taking chemistry courses at UT.
+One of my professors worked in the soap industry and we had lengthy conversations about chemicals found in soaps, shampoos, and detergents.
+SLS and SLES are benign lathering agents with no documented general risks or adverse effects.
 Both have been studied rigorously by independent agencies.
-Because of the “electric” pull and the size of the molecule, it does not enter the skin and end up “in your system”.
-This is true for most other ingredients in shampoo.
+Because of the “electric” pull and the size of the molecule, it does not enter the skin and end up “in your system.”
+This is true for most other ingredients in shampoo as well.

-SLES and SLS don’t grow on trees but they are derived from nature.
+SLS and SLES don’t grow on trees but they are derived from nature.
 Because the process of doing so occurs in a lab, they are known as chemicals.
 However, there is a difference between chemicals derived from nature and those constructed by man.
-Any ingredient with a number in the name is synthetic (human made) and in large quantities can become a health hazard.
+Any ingredient with a number in the name is synthetic (manmade) and in large quantities can become a health hazard.
 1,4 Dioxane (synthetic chemical carcinogen) and quaternium-15 (a formaldehyde releasing preservative) are ones to watch for.